remotesensinginfo/arcsi/doc/source/about.rst

 About
 =======

 ARCSI was first create in 2013 through a project funded by the Norwegian Space Agency to support the generation of analysis ready data (ARD) in support of UN REDD+ activities.
-Initally, ARCSI supported all the Landsat sensors and Rapideye.
-Functionality has since expanded and improved to support a wider range of sensors and provided a better quality ARD product.
-As with many thing, progress never stops are there are always improvements which can be made in the quality of the ARD product and building in support for more sensors.
+Initially, ARCSI supported all the Landsat sensors and Rapideye, that was expanded in to many sensors in v3.X.
+In version 4.X the number of sensors was reduced to Landsat and Sentinel-2 to improve the maintainability going forward.

 Frequently Asked Questions